Jar of Flies: Background and recording

 The album's acoustic guitar sound was particularly focused on.
 Wright recalled that "at some points we overdubbed some acoustics with micing those acoustics, but when they were recording live off the floor, I'd use whatever pick-ups [Cantrell] had in his guitars at the time, trying to keep that sound as close to acoustic-sounding as possible.
 So that it sounded like it was an acoustic guitar instead of an electrified acoustic guitar."
-Cantrell played using Ovation guitars during the album's sessions.
+Cantrell used Ovation guitars during the album's sessions.
 To reflect the recording's acoustic climate, Kinney sometimes used brushes to obtain a softer feel.
 AKG 414 microphones were used for overhead registration, while D-12s were used for the floor and rack toms, and Sennheiser MD 421s were placed on the kick drum.
 451s and 57s were mounted on the top side of the snare drum, while a 441 was fitted on the bottom side.

 The characteristic syncopated drum opening in "No Excuses" was a result of Kinney's improvised experimentation with side-stick drumming.
 Wright was not an advocate of the technique and said that they "eventually wound up with some bongos and some smaller drums set up over the hi-hat that we incorporated into that groove."
 Staley wrote much of the album's lyrics within the studio and arranged the album's vocal harmonies.
 Wright recalled the pace of Staley's work as quick, and that the vocal tracks were recorded within one or two takes via a Neumann M-49 microphone.
 Cantrell performed the lead vocals in the track "Don't Follow".
 Wright described Cantrell as an "awesome" singer, and stressed that "you couldn't have done all those harmonies without him."
 The album's sessions concluded on September 14.
-Wright mixed the album at Scream Studio in Los Angeles, California from September 17–22.
+Wright mixed the album at Scream Studios in Los Angeles, California from September 17–22.